defisym/OpenFusionExamples/Extensions/Func/ToInstall/Files/Help/Func/Func.md

 Please use another alterable value or global value to store the previous return value and then use it somewhere.

-For cases that you only need to use an expression's return as parent's return, use `Pass Prevous Func's Return` instead of `Set Current Func's Return` as a temporary solution.
+For cases that you only need to use an expression's return as parent's return, use `Pass Previous Func's Return` instead of `Set Current Func's Return` as a temporary solution.

 ## Note